Written by Andy Trainer – Sat 14 Oct 2017

 Coco Chanel never went to school at all!

-Howard Hughes dropped out of California Institute of Technology and Rice University He founded Hughes Aircrafts and Co and went on to become a billionaire, even if he did go a bit mad!
+Howard Hughes dropped out of California Institute of Technology and Rice University He founded Hughes Aircraft and Co and went on to become a billionaire, even if he did go a bit mad!
 Famous quotes include: “I intend to be, the richest man in the world.”

 Walt Disney dropped out of high school at 16 and founded Walt Disney.
 Famous quotes include: “If you can dream it, you can do it.” – Walt Disney